Ahmed-Gawesh/Image_Segmentation_VGG_Model/README.md

 The goal of this project is to perform image segmentation, where the model identifies and separates different regions or objects within an image.
 The provided Jupyter Notebook (Segmentation.ipynb) loads a pre-trained VGG19 model, processes training images and their corresponding masks, and prepares the data for segmentation tasks.
 Key components:

-Dataset: Images and their corresponding masks stored in the images/train_data and images/masks directories.
+1- Dataset: Images and their corresponding masks stored in the images/train_data and images/masks directories.
-Model: Pre-trained VGG19 with frozen layers for feature extraction.
+2- Model: Pre-trained VGG19 with frozen layers for feature extraction.
-Preprocessing: Images and masks are resized to 512x512 pixels and converted to appropriate formats (RGB for images, grayscale for masks).
+3- Preprocessing: Images and masks are resized to 512x512 pixels and converted to appropriate formats (RGB for images, grayscale for masks).
-Output: Visualization of segmentation predictions using Matplotlib.
+4- Output: Visualization of segmentation predictions using Matplotlib.

-Repository Structure
-├── images/
-│   ├── train_data/     # Directory containing training images (.png)
-│   ├── masks/          # Directory containing mask images (.png)
-│   └── test_data/      # Directory for test images (if applicable)
-├── Segmentation.ipynb  # Main Jupyter Notebook with the segmentation code └── README.md           # Project documentation (this file)

 # Prerequisites
 To run this project, you need the following dependencies installed: